barbaragrosjean/Brain_like_mini_project/README.md

 ## Requirements
 - Python >= 3.5
-- numpy
+- Numpy
-- pytorch
+- PyTorch
-- matplotlib
+- Matplotlib
-- sklearn
+- Sklearn
 - optuna
-- pandas
+- Pandas
-- torchvision
+- Torchvision

 ## Usage
 The code is set for reproducibility with fixed random seeds for numpy, pytorch and cuda.
 As our models are heavy to train, we recommend to use a GPU.
 The code is set to run on a GPU if available, otherwise it will run on a CPU.